I can't play Spotify in my car

 If the problem persists, reach out to your car/stereo manufacturer for further help.

-- Both devices’ software is up-to-date.
+- Check the software for both devices is up-to-date.
 If you don't know, check with your devices' manufacturer for how to check and update the software version.

 Note: To update your car’s media system, you may need to reach out to your car’s manufacturer.

-- Bluetooth is turned off on other nearby Bluetooth devices you aren’t currently using.
+- Try turning Bluetooth off on other nearby Bluetooth devices you aren’t currently using.

 Note: Most Bluetooth audio devices can’t connect to multiple source devices at a time.
 Be sure to disconnect any current connections to use it with another device.

-- The Spotify app on your phone/tablet is closed while establishing the connection.
+- Try closing the Spotify app on your device while establishing the connection.

 Once you’ve checked the above, try restarting the connection: